veropetit/BeStarsMiMeS/10-WhatDoTheSpectraLookLike.md

 ## The status of the Be disk during the observations.

 In `UpdatedFiles/10-Spectra-Data-vs-hybrid-plots and Halpha and TESS/10-Normalized-spectra.ipynb`, we make graphs of the Halpha line profiles of each stars, overplotted with our synthetic model.
-The PDF is called [NormalizedSpectra_Halpha_dataonly.pdf]()FIX LINK.
+The PDF is called [NormalizedSpectra_Halpha_dataonly.pdf](https://drive.google.com/file/d/1untISEcdpwD9ll4wgdN-yDPajA3Zij9F/view?usp=drive_link).

 The type of emission for each star is noted in the 00-Information spreadsheet, in the column `Halpha shape`.
 The Google Slides [HalphaCharacterization](https://docs.google.com/presentation/d/1wyPI9kbeioUcQsewTiVvA9LkyhTY_sCioh58Gt9i2cQ/edit?usp=sharing) provides a key and typical profiles images.